JiaqiLiZju/Nvwa/README.md

 ## Note
 Nvwa is now more like in-house scripts for reproducing our work in ```Inferring genetic models from cross-species cell landscapes```, if you find any problem running Nvwa code, please contant me.

 NvTK (NvwaToolKit), a more systemmatic software is under acitivate development.

-NvTK will support modern deep learning achitectures in genomics, such as ResNet, Attention Module, and Transformer.
+It will support modern deep learning achitectures in genomics, such as ResNet, Attention Module, and Transformer.
+I recommend to use NvTK for generating your own model.